websight-io/docs/docs/cms/release-notes/index.md

 **Page and Asset Management**

-- Added Reference Search functionality for moving ans renaming pages and assets.
+- Added Reference Search functionality for moving and renaming pages and assets.
 - Fixed the issue with the remove action not working on newly created assets.

 **Page Editor**